fralar-code/Compression-data-algorithms/README.md

 ---

+### 5. Re-Pair Algorithm
+Re-Pair is a compression algorithm based on iterative replacement of the most frequent symbol pairs with a new non-terminal symbol.
+This method is particularly effective for texts with repetitive structures.

+**Steps**:
+1. Identify the most frequent adjacent symbol pair.
+2. Replace all occurrences of this pair with a new non-terminal symbol.
+3. Store the replacement rule and continue until no pair appears more than once.
+This process **constructs a minimal context-free grammar** that represents the original sequence.

+The implementation also includes transformation to **CNF form**.This extension ensures that the final grammar follows **Chomsky Normal Form (CNF)**, which is commonly used in **parsing algorithms** and formal **language theory**.

+---

-### 5. Sardinas-Patterson Algorithm
+### 6. Sardinas-Patterson Algorithm
 A method used to **verify whether a code is uniquely decodable**, meaning if a **prefix-free** exists.
 It constructs successive sets of suffixes to detect ambiguities.

 ---
 ## Repository Structure

 - `/src/` - Contains Python implementations of the algorithms.